 The Coalition for Quality Children’s Media is a national, nonprofit organization whose mission is to teach children critical viewing skills and to increase the visibility and availability of quality children’s media.

 The Media Education Foundation produces and distributes documentary films to inspire critical thinking about the social, political, and cultural impact of American mass media.

 The Media Democracy Project is a Canadian organization that works to unite communities through leading media makers, activists, and scholars to discuss the relationship between media and democracy.

-The Media History project is a site that promotes the study of media history and how this evolution of the media world has influenced society.
+The Media History Digital Library is a site that promotes the study of media history and how this evolution of the media world has influenced society.